farnooshoa/farnooshoa/README.md

 ### Genotype PCA Analysis

 * This project reads genotype data from a VCF file, processes it, performs PCA, and visualizes the results to analyze genetic variations.
+### NGS Data Processing Pipeline
+* Developed a Next-Generation Sequencing (NGS) data processing pipeline, utilizing tools such as Cutadapt, BWA, FreeBayes, and Python for trimming, alignment, variant calling, and data visualization.

 ## My skills 📜